dynawo/dynaflow-launcher/README.md

 $> chmod +x myEnvDFL.sh
 ```

-Then update the path "PATH_TO_DYNAWO_DEPLOY" in the file to your deployed installation of Dyna&omega;o and launch the following command:
+Then update the path "PATH_TO_DYNAWO_DEPLOY" in the file to your deployed installation of Dyna&omega;o, as well as the path "PATH_TO_DYNAWO_ALGORITHMS_DEPLOY", and then launch the following command:
 ``` bash
 $> ./myEnvDFL.sh build-user
 ```